lovemedicine/la-rent-map/README.md

 # la-rent-map

-A simple web page that displays a heat map of rents in Los Angeles using the latest census data.
+A simple web page that displays a heat map of rents in Los Angeles using Leaflet.js and the latest census data.

 ## Instructions